 Within South Tyneside there are many visually stunning pieces of public art waiting to be discovered.
+Here are just some examples!

 These magnificent statues, affectionately known as the 'weebles', are a firm favourite with visitors and residents alike.